PorLaCola25/reCAPTCHA-bypass/README.md

-# reCaptcha-bypass
+# reCAPTCHA-bypass
-PoC selenium python script to solve reCaptcha challenges using speech recognition
+Python selnium script to solve reCAPTCHA challenges using speech recognition.
+As a PoC, the google's reCAPTCHA demo page was used but the same logic can be extrapolated to other sites.